Learn How to Remove Stains On Clothes

 If your kids love to have jam all over their clothes, do not worry.
 Just soak the clothes in a warm borax solution (1 pint water to 1 oz borax).
 Then, wash as usual.

 Remove Fruit Stain, Tomato Sauce Stain, Spaghetti Sauce Stain,

 Take immediate action for fruit stain including beetroot; tomato sauce and spaghetti sauce stains.
-For strong materials like washable linen and cotton, put the affected material in a basin and pour boiling water directly onto the stain from height.
+For strong materials like washable linen and cotton, put the affected material in a basin and pour boiling water directly onto the stain from a height.

 Treat non-washable materials carefully in order not to spread the stain.
 Leave glycerin for several hours then, sponge with liquid detergent and water.

 If you get grass stains from working in the garden, or your kids from playing in the field, you know how tough it is to remove them.

 Next time you have this problem, try this method.